khandakar-ashrafi-akbar/about-me/content/publication/journal-article/index.md

 {{% /callout %}}

 Add the publication's **full text** or **supplementary notes** here.
 You can use rich formatting such as including [code, math, and images](https://docs.hugoblox.com/content/writing-markdown-latex/).

-# journal-paper.pdf
-# cite.bib
-# featured.jpg
-# all these files should be under the folder conference-paper, for these resources to be reflected in the website
--->